Flow-Launcher/docs/nodejs-write-code.md

 ```

 ### 6 Result score
-The `score` field provides the ability to assign a weight to your score, the higher the score is, the higher the result from the plugin would show in flow's result list.
-The range in which you assign the score is usually between 0-100.
+The `score` field provides the ability to assign a weight to your score; the higher the score is, the higher the result from the plugin would show in flow's result list.
+The range in which you assign the score is usually between 0–100.
 You can keep it as 0 if your plugin generally uses an action keyword to trigger, but if you are using a global action keyword - `*` then the average weight for a plugin would be 50.
-Additionally users can also tweak the score via Flow's plugin setting as well.
+Additionally, users can tweak the score via Flow's plugin setting as well.

 ### 7. Your plugin.json
-You will also need to if not yet already, create a plugin.json file that will instruct Flow on how to load your plugin.
+You will also need to, if not yet already, create a plugin.json file that will instruct Flow on how to load your plugin.

 This file should be placed in the top level folder.

-To revisit what to include in your plugin.json, visit [here](https://flow-launcher.github.io/docs/#/plugin.json)
+To revisit what to include in your plugin.json, visit [here](/plugin.json.md)